coolAlias/StructureGenerationAPI/README.md

 FEATURES
 ========
+- NEW: Preview mode let's you see where the structure will generate
-- NEW: Add custom structures to the world during world generation
+- Add custom structures to the world during world generation
 - Generate custom structures in the world with the click of a button
 - Auto-rotation of structures ensures it will always face the player
 - Default offset will place the structure so it never spawns on top of the player